xdg_wm_base

 idnew_id<xdg_toplevel>

-Assign the xdg_toplevel surface role
+assign the xdg_toplevel surface role

 This creates an xdg_toplevel object for the given xdg_surface and gives the associated wl_surface the xdg_toplevel role.